StephenGoosen/StephenGoosen.github.io/README.md

 #### Key Deliverables:

-1. Game Development with Python: Created a full-fledged poker game from scratch using Python, demonstrating proficiency in object-oriented programming (OOP) and game development frameworks.
+1. Game Development with Python: Created a full-fledged poker game from scratch using Python, demonstrating proficiency in object-oriented programming and game development frameworks.

 2. Custom Graphics and Animation: Utilized Blender for crafting custom game graphics and animations, enriching the visual experience.